Kh125/bookInfo/README.md

 <h2>Book Info</h2>
 <br>
 <p>
 A site for people who want to know the details about the book and include a community to share books with each others.
 You can upload your book and other people can download it if they love it.
-When you have no time to read this you
+When you have no time to read, you can add it to favourite to read later.
 </p>

 <h4>Languages</h4>